 All calls are routed through Tier 1 VoIP infrastructure and connected to the Public Switched Telephone Network (PSTN), supporting voice calls to both mobile phones and landlines.

-Call recipients will see either a randomized local number or, if enabled, the user's verified personal number.
+Call recipients will see either a public DialVia number or, if enabled, the user's verified personal number.
 This caller ID option allows users to appear as though they are calling from their own mobile number.
+Phone verification is only needed if the user wants to display a personal number as caller ID.

 Pricing